tiff-wang/intro-to-comp-vision/README.md

 Tiffany Wang, 260684152
 Professor: Tal Arbel

 This repos holds all of my up-to-date ECSE 415 assignments.
 I don't mind if you use them as a reference.
-However, I would really appreciate it if you can give the repos a *star*.
-Thanks!
+However, please don't just clone and copy. :)

 This class goes over basic feature extraction methods (sharpening, denoising, SIFT, SURF, etc.), template matching, image stitching methodologies that are important in computer vision.